vrchatapi/vrchatapi-rust/docs/UsersApi.md

 ## get_user_by_name

-> models::User get_user_by_name(username)
+> models::GetUser200Response get_user_by_name(username)
 Get User by Username

-~~Get public user information about a specific user using their name.~~  **DEPRECATED:** VRChat API no longer return usernames of other users.
+Get public user information about a specific user using their name.
+VRChat no longer returns the usernames of other users, and this endpoint now requires admin credentials.
 [See issue by Tupper for more information](https://github.com/pypy-vrc/VRCX/issues/429).
-This endpoint now require Admin Credentials.

 ### Parameters